 Is it OK to use address labels or name stamps on Christmas card envelopes?

 We say sure.
-Christmas cards aren’t as stickler heavy as Wedding invitations when it comes to expectations.
-However old school etiquette would likely stay away from using address labels or name stamps.
+Christmas card etiquette isn’t a stickler heavyweight like Wedding invitations when it comes to expectations.
+However old school etiquette would likely tell you to stay away from using address labels or name stamps.

 Pro tip: If you mail your Christmas cards with Postable, we’ll address the envelopes for you using one of our smart handwritten fonts!
 Easy & etiquette friendly!

 Quick easy tips for staying on top of your Christmas card game.